jdevfullstack-tutorials/what-is-github/README.md

 Now, the good thing about GitHub is that it can be used much like Google Docs to generate document files, provided it's purely text.
+Example of pure text content are classic novels, law articles, and complex tutorials.
+Take note, even though it's pure text, Markdown can embed pictures and gifs for a wholesome experience.

-GitHub is using markdown for the
+GitHub is using Markdown for the
 README file.
 Markdown is a lightweight markup language so that you will not be writing using